Hackx2/Hackx2/README.md

 ![Icon](Icon.jpg)

+# About Me
 - 👋 Hi, I’m @Hackx2
-- 👀 I’m interested in Friday night funkin
+- 👀 I’m interested in Friday Night Funkin'
-- 🌱 I’m currently learning ...
-- 📫 How to reach me Discord HackTheAir#1098
+- 📫 My Discord Tag Is Discord HackTheAir#1098

+# Stuff Im Working On
+- Discord Bot
+- 1.19 Minecraft Server

 <!---
 Hackx2/Hackx2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.